r-carpentier/Preempting-Text-Sanitization-Utility/README.md

 2. `conda activate preempting_env`

 ### Run the code
-1. The folder "Section4-Summarization" contains the summarization experiments of the Section 4 of the paper.
+1. The folder "Section4-dxPrivacy" contains the code for Section 4 about replicating experiments from (Feyisetan et al., 2020).
-2. The folder "Section5-dxPrivacy" contains the code for Section 5 about replicating experiments from (Feyisetan et al., 2020).
+2. The folder "Section5-Experiments" contains the experiments on summarization and translation of the Section 5 of the paper.

 Please refer to the README.md of each folder for further information.

 ## References in the code
 - (Asghar et al., 2024): H. J. Asghar, R. Carpentier, B. Z. H. Zhao, and D. Kaafar, "dX-privacy for text and the curse of dimensionality."
 2024.
-[Online].
-Available: https://arxiv.org/abs/2411.13784
+[Online]. [arXiv:2411.13784](https://arxiv.org/abs/2411.13784)

-- (Feyisetan et al., 2020): O. Feyisetan, B. Balle, T. Drake, and T. Diethe, "Privacy- and utility-preserving textual analysis via calibrated multivariate perturbations," in Proceedings of the 13th international conference on web search and data mining, in WSDM ’20.
-New York, NY, USA: Association for Computing Machinery, 2020, pp. 178–186. doi: 10.1145/3336191.3371856.
+- (Feyisetan et al., 2020): O. Feyisetan, B. Balle, T. Drake, and T. Diethe, “Privacy- and utility-preserving textual analysis via calibrated multivariate perturbations,” in Proceedings of the 13th international conference on web search and data mining, in WSDM ’20.
+New York, NY, USA: Association for Computing Machinery, 2020, pp. 178–186. doi: [10.1145/3336191.3371856](https://doi.org/10.1145/3336191.3371856).

 - (Qu et al., 2021): C. Qu, W. Kong, L. Yang, M. Zhang, M. Bendersky, and M. Najork, "Natural language understanding with privacy-preserving BERT," in Proceedings of the 30th ACM international conference on information & knowledge management, in CIKM ’21.
-New York, NY, USA: Association for Computing Machinery, 2021, pp. 1488–1497. doi: 10.1145/3459637.3482281.
+New York, NY, USA: Association for Computing Machinery, 2021, pp. 1488–1497. doi: [10.1145/3459637.3482281](https://doi.org/10.1145/3459637.3482281).